superlinked/VectorHub/docs/home.md

 ## Toolbox

-Toolbox is a collection of benchmarks, code snippets, summaries & tricks that aid in deciding on what's best for you.
-These are the tools that we and our community use frequently.
-We curate them based on your input.
-Feel free to share some tools that you use often or have created recently that will help the community.
-You can do that by creating an issue [here](https://github.com/superlinked/VectorHub/issues/new).
+Toolbox is a collection of benchmarks, code snippets, summaries & tricks to help you decide what's best for your use case.
+These are tools that we and our community use frequently.
+We use your input to curate our toolbox.
+So, feel free to share some tools that you use often or have created recently that will help the community.
+You can do that by [creating an issue](https://github.com/superlinked/VectorHub/issues/new).

 ::::link-array
 :::link-array-item{headerImage headerColor}